xreedev/FollowSync/README.md

 - Python 3.x
 - Instagram account credentials
-- An `.env` file with your Instagram username and password.
+- An `.env` file with your Instagram username and password, handle 2FA id activated.

 ### Installation